-Sony A7S II versus Sony A9
+Sony A7S II vs A9

 The Sony Alpha 7S II and the Sony Alpha A9 are two professional cameras that were officially introduced, respectively, in September 2015 and April 2017.
 Both the A7S II and the A9 are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
-The A7S II has a resolution of 12 megapixel, whereas the A9 provides 24 MP.
+The A7S II has a resolution of 12 megapixels, whereas the A9 provides 24 MP.

-Body comparison: Sony A7S II vs Sony A9
+Body comparison: Sony A7S II vs A9

 In this particular case, the Sony A7S II and the Sony A9 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the A9 is markedly heavier (7 percent) than the A7S II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
+Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

-|Sony A7S II»||5.0 in||3.8 in||2.4 in||22.1 oz||370||Y||Sep 2015||2,999||latest||check|
+|Sony A7S II»||5.0 in||3.8 in||2.4 in||22.1 oz||370||Y||Sep 2015||2,999||Sony A7S II|

-|Sony A9 (⇒ lft)||5.0 in||3.8 in||2.5 in||23.7 oz||650||Y||Apr 2017||4,499||latest||check|
+|Sony A9«||5.0 in||3.8 in||2.5 in||23.7 oz||650||Y||Apr 2017||4,499||Sony A9|

-Sensor comparison: Sony A7S II vs Sony A9
+Sensor comparison: Sony A7S II vs A9

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.